Aqua Marcia: History

+The branch to the Caelian Hill and the Aventine Hill was rebuilt completely during the rule of Trajan.
+Trajan's successor Hadrian restored parts of the aqueduct.
+Later restorations were also made during the joint rule of Septimius and Caracalla in 196 AD, the latter commissioning further work on the aqueduct during his (later) sole rule.
+Caracalla added another source for the aqueduct as well, to supply baths he also built.
+It is possible that Diocletian too commissioned restoration works on the aqueduct after building the Baths of Diocletian, and the last work on the aqueduct probably took place while Arcadius ruled the Eastern Emprire and Honorius was the emperor of the West.

 Route

 The ancient source for the aqueduct was near where small lakes were formed by two springs in the Anio valley between the modern towns of Arsoli and Marano Equo.
 This general locale, in hills to the east of Rome, was also used for other aqueducts including the Anio Vetus, Anio Novus, and Aqua Claudia.
 The Aqua Marcia was well known for its cold and pure waters and the same source is used today to supply the modern aqueduct.

 The route was mainly underground for the first 80 km after which it emerged on large monumental arches to ensure there was a good water head (pressure) for distribution in Rome.
 The initial stretch of the aqueduct flanked the right bank of the river Anio, crossing it with a bridge just before Vicovaro and joining the route of the Aqua Anio Vetus (at a lower altitude).
 It continued towards Tivoli and then, bypassing the Tiburtini Mountains and after the current municipality of Gericomio it crossed the Gallicano area and the via Praenestina in Lazio with alternating bridges (of which many are visible) and underground sections.
 After the Capannelle area it headed directly to Rome and surfaced at the seventh mile of the Via Latina, where there was a limaria pool (settling basin).
 From here a stretch of about 9 km arches flanked the Via Latina and reached Rome in the locality ad spem veterem, near Porta Maggiore, where other aqueducts met.

 From here it followed the future Aurelian Walls until it crossed Via Tiburtina on an arch later transformed into Porta Tiburtina.
 The route passed the Viminal gate, where Termini Station stands today, and ended near the Collina gate, where the main castellum aquae for distribution stood, near the current Via XX Settembre.
 The main branch of the subsequent network (which covered 2/3 of the city) reached the Quirinal and then the Capitol, while a secondary branch (rivus Herculaneus), which started from the Tiburtina gate, served the Caelian and the Aventine.